Berigny/p-adic-memory/Coherence-Era.md

-# What the hell is the Coherence Eta?
+# What the hell is the Coherence Era?

 We’re hitting the wall of the Binary Era.
 Not metaphorically—literally.

 AI is forgetting, overheating, and stalling out just as we need it most.

-# Why?
+## Why?
 Because we’re still trying to run 21st-century intelligence on a 20th-century substrate: Binary logic + floating-point memory = semantic drift, energy explosion, and brittle recall.

 ----